Welcome to my long list of 40 of the best nonfiction books of all time – in my personal opinion of course! I’ll include both old and new titles.

 23. The Paradox of Choice

 We tend to see freedom of choice as a great thing.
 But what happens when we’re pressured with too many choices to make?
-Well, according to Barry Schwartz, an increased number of decisions actually causes more stress that, in turn, makes us unhappier.
-Schwartz supports his conclusion with plenty of sociological and psychological evidence.
+Well, according to Barry Schwartz, having more decisions actually causes more stress that, in turn, makes us unhappier.
+Schwartz supports his conclusion with plenty of socio-scientific evidence.

 I feel The Paradox of Choice is one of the best nonfiction books of all time, insofar as it reshaped the way I saw consumerism.
 Above all, I’m much happier now from trying to minimize the amount of less important daily decisions I have to make.
 A great read you don’t want to miss!